websemantics/semantic-strap/README.md

 [Themeblr](https://websemantics.github.io/themeblr/), A powerful CSS framework boilerplate and Bootstrap 4 themes builder .

-[Ant Design](http://ant.design/), An enterprise-class UI design language and React-based implementation.

 [Bootstrap 4](http://v4-alpha.getbootstrap.com/), The most popular HTML, CSS, and JS framework in the world for building responsive, mobile-first projects on the web.

-[Ant Strap](https://websemantics.github.io/ant-strap/), An elegant CSS Framework built after Ant Design using Bootstrap 4.
+[Semantic-UI](http://semantic-ui.com/), An enterprise-class UI design language and React-based implementation.

 [Bootstrap 4 Cheatsheet](https://hackerthemes.com/bootstrap-cheatsheet/), A quick reference for Bootstrap v4.0.0-alpha.3.